macster110/PAMGuard_DeepLearningSegmenter/README.md

 A generic model allows a user to load any model compatible with the djl (PyTorch (JIT), Tenserflow, ONXX)library and then manually set up a series of transforms using PAMGuard's transform library.
 It is recomended that users use an existing framework instead of a generic model as these models will automatically generate the required transforms.

 ### AnimalSpot
-[ANIMAL-SPOT](https://github.com/ChristianBergler/ANIMAL-SPOT) is a deep learning based framework which was initially designed for [killer whale sound detection]((https://github.com/ChristianBergler/ORCA-SPOT)) in noise heavy underwater recordings (see [Bergler et al. 2019](https://www.nature.com/articles/s41598-019-47335-w).
-It has now been expanded to a be species independent framework for training acoustic deep learning models using pytorch and python.
+[ANIMAL-SPOT](https://github.com/ChristianBergler/ANIMAL-SPOT) is a deep learning based framework which was initially designed for [killer whale sound detection]((https://github.com/ChristianBergler/ORCA-SPOT)) in noise heavy underwater recordings (see [Bergler et al. 2019](https://www.nature.com/articles/s41598-019-47335-w)).
+AnimalSpot has now been expanded to a be species independent framework for training acoustic deep learning models using PyTorch and Python.
 Imported AnimalSpot model will automatically set up their own data transforms and output classes.

 ### Ketos
 [Ketos](https://meridian.cs.dal.ca/2015/04/12/ketos/) is an acoustic deep learning framework based on Tensorflow and developed by Meridian.
 It has excellent resources and tutorials and pytorch libraries can be installed easily via pip.
 Imported Ketos model will automatically set up their own data transforms and output classes.